Cyash/Instagram_Pix_Download/README.md

 I always had trouble downloading those beautiful Instagram pictures, so today I rolled up my sleeves to take on this!
 I wrote a flask app using python 2.7
 The respective flask app scrap the page for script tag, convert tag contents into JSON and output the image link which is used by Flask to render inside Img tag
-This app runs on serverless backend using AWS API Gateway+ AWS Lambda (Python + Flask)
+This app runs on serverless backend using AWS API Gateway+ AWS Lambda (Python + Flask) currently live at  https://li94p9n09f.execute-api.us-east-1.amazonaws.com/dev

 # Requirements
 •	AWS Account (Free tier is good enough!)